tgieruc/Representation-of-Women-in-Movies/README.md

 ---

-## Team Structure
+## Team Structure :goat:
-* Team member 1 - Analysis and visualization for RQ1, draft datastory
+* Ali - Analysis and visualization for RQ1, draft datastory
-* Team member 2 - Analysis and visualization for RQ2, final review and editing
+* Guillaume - Analysis and visualization for RQ2, final review and editing
-* Team member 3 - Analysis and visualization for RQ3, Help other members as needed
+* Arina - Analysis and visualization for RQ3, Help other members as needed
-* Team member 4 - Available for help, in charge of putting together webpage
+* Théo - Available for help, in charge of putting together webpage